 The PTRC is one of 16 regional councils in North Carolina.
 We are designated by the State of NC to serve as the lead regional organization for the Piedmont Triad region.
 We serve 74 member governments in a 12 county area.

 The PTRC is audited annually and meets the highest standards of financial controls and practice for governmental accounting.
-For more information about the PTRC budget, contact Robin Shelton, PTRC Finance Director.
+For more information about the PTRC budget, contact Jarrod Hand, PTRC Finance Director.

 Services and Programs

 The PTRC provides management, planning and technical services in the following areas:

 - Aging Services